 (b) Subject to subsection (a) of this rule, and at the appropriate order of business, the majority floor leader shall move the Consent List.
 No debate shall be permitted on the Consent List, but any member may remove any interim committee bill from the Consent List upon request before the vote.
 A roll call vote shall be taken and the results applied to each interim committee bill on the list except that opportunity shall be made for any member to request a redesignation of his vote on any interim committee bill on the list before the Chief Clerk announces the vote.

-25. CONFIRMATION OF APPOINTMENTS
+25. GOVERNOR APPOINTMENTS

-25-2 On the next legislative working day, the President shall assign appropriate standing committees to interview and review the qualifications of each prospective appointee who was the subject of the motion based upon the normal area of expertise of the standing committee.
+25-2 On the next legislative working day, the president shall assign appropriate standing committees to interview and review the qualifications of each prospective appointee who was the subject of the motion based upon the normal area of expertise of the standing committee.
 Any member may attend meetings of the committee and ask questions of a prospective appointee.

 26. LIMITATION ON MEMBERS SPEAKING